AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

     See \ref alib_mod_alox for detailed information.

     If Scope Domains based on source-related scopes should be supported in release logging, the
-    \alibdist as well as the software entity have to be compiled with compiler symbol \ref ALOX_REL_LOG_CI.
+    \alibbuild as well as the software entity have to be compiled with the compiler-symbol \ref ALOX_REL_LOG_CI.
     Note that one effect of setting this symbol is, that information on source code paths and file names, as well as method names make their way into the release executable.
 This may not be wanted.